How to Choose the Best Patient Lift Sling

 Universal Sling

-Similar to a U-Shape patient lift sling, a universal style crosses under the patient’s legs.
+Similar to a U-shaped patient lift sling, a universal style crosses under the patient’s legs.
 This provides stability, ease-of-use for a caregiver, and evenly distributes weight.
 This decreases the amount of pressure on any single area of the patient’s body and keeps the patient from being pinched in too tightly.

 Pros